Efury1/CityTap/README.md

+# Home Page
+Set up of Homepagge
+- [ ] Add Nav Bar
+- [ ] Include googlemaps on screen

 # Building the login screen with React and Bootstrap
-Require users to register to ue certain features and view specific pages.
+Require users to register to gain access to certain features and view specific pages.
 - [ ] Set up Routes
 - [ ] Create Login Form
 - [ ] Modify App.css to include styling